 - When to visit Amphawa floating market

 First of all, the market is open on weekends only.
 If you come here during the week, you’ll only find the canal quite lifeless.
-Most of the tourists decide to visit Amphawa in the late afternoon when Bangkokians crowd the market to taste its street food, but take in your mind that it becomes almost impossible to walk through.
+Most tourists decide to visit Amphawa in the late afternoon when Bangkokians crowd the market to taste its street food, but take in your mind that it becomes almost impossible to walk through.
 Therefore, a good moment to enjoy a stroll along the canal without pushing and being pushed could be from 10 am to 1 pm like we did.
 As you can see in our pics, the crowd was acceptable, and 90% of the stalls-shops were opened.

 TIPS: The Amphawa Floating Market is arguably the most attractive of all floating markets near Bangkok.
 If you only have a day to spend in Bangkok surroundings, don’t miss it.
-The market is close to other 2 famous markets: Maeklong train market and Danmoen Saduak floating market.
+The market is close to the other 2 famous markets: Maeklong train market and Danmoen Saduak floating market.
 You can visit 2 of them on the same day catching the local transports or with a combo tour through a web platform.
 Our suggestion is to skip Danmoen Saduak because it is the most touristic.

 How to get to Amphawa floating market

 If you use local transports, the minivan/bus to Amphawa floating market departs from Bangkok Southern Bus Terminal (Sai Tai Mai) or Mo Chit Bus Terminal.
 The ride takes about 2 hours.
 If you don’t want to catch the bus/minivan, you can ask your accommodation to arrange a daily tour to see Amphawa (or better 2 markets) by taxi.
-Remember to haggle the fare with the driver before to book it.
+Remember to haggle the fare with the driver before booking it.
 Usually, the price for a daily tour by taxi is about 2500 baht – 80 USD.

 Itinerary with local transports: you can first get to Amphawa in the morning, and then, from here, take a tuk-tuk/taxi to Maeklong train market.
 It takes 20 minutes (8 km).
 From Maeklong you can go back to Bangkok by train.
-Maeklong railway station is next to the market, just follow the railway.
+Maeklong railway station is next to the market, follow the railway.
 It takes a long time (almost 3 hours) because you must catch 2 trains.
 The first train departs from Maeklong and arrives at Ban Laem railway station.
 Here, you must get off and walk for a bit to take a small ferry to cross a river.
 Once on the other side, walk for a few minutes to reach the Mana Chai railway station.
 From Mana Chai, you’ll get to Bangkok – Wongwian Yai railway station.
-A few minutes walk from the railway station there is a BTS Skytrain stop.
+A few minutes walk from the railway station, there is a BTS Skytrain stop.
 It could be tiring, but indeed a great travel experience.

-You can use the format below to look for your local transport to get to mean of transportation.
+You can use the format below to look for your local transport to get to the mean of transportation.